smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 Hopkins got her first paid acting gig at 15, and at 17, left her hometown for New York City, eschewing college for her Broadway dreams.
 It was a hard decision for her parents to swallow.
 But for Hopkins, the doubts only fueled her desire.

 “They definitely didn’t want me to do theater.
 When I left, they said, ‘you’ll be back in a year!
 You’ll cave and come back.’
 You’ll never go to college, you’ll be stuck working, they said.
 They kept threatening I’d be working at McDonald’s for the rest of my life.
-I really wanted to prove them wrong.”
+I really wanted to prove them wrong,” she said.

 She admits the six years she spent pursuing acting was tough, but notes with a gleam of triumph that she did not go “crawling back.”
 Instead, she filled her days with auditions and her nights with side gigs, picking up jobs as a waitress or an usherer.